 Pros: large canopy, high weight capacity of 75 lbs, one-hand deep recline, large basket, easy fold, adjustable suspension system, adjustable front wheel tracking, run-away strap, one-step brake, large jogging wheels, travel system option.

-Cons:Â non-adjustable handle bar, no flip-flop-friendly brake, no automatic lock, bulky fold.
+Cons: non-adjustable handlebar, no flip-flop-friendly brake, no automatic lock, bulky fold.

 12. Cybex Eezy S Twist – $299

-Every year Cybex comes our with interesting new models and 2018/2019 haven’t been an exception.
-The Cybex Eezy S Twist is one of the coolest lightweight strollers this year.
-The unique feature of the Twist is the seat that revolves around on the frame with just one hand.
+The unique feature of the Twist is the seat that revolves around the frame with just one hand.
 You don’t even need to remove your child from the seat to reverse it.
 How cool is that?
 But that’s not all.

-This buggy has a lot more things that parents will love like roomy seat, flat recline suitable for a newborn, narrow foot print, one-hand compact fold, standing fold, flip-flop-friendly brake, good size basket, and a good size canopy.
 You can also pair it with an infant car seat or a cocoon for a newborn.
-I think that Cybex Eezy S Twist is designed to compete with popular Babyzen Yoyo+ that’s also have a very compact fold.
+I think that Cybex Eezy S Twist is designed to compete with the popular Babyzen Yoyo+ which also has a very compact fold.
 It is available in five colors and retails for around $299.

 Pros: reversible seat, medium size canopy, good size basket, flip-flop-friendly brake, all-wheel suspension, one-hand fold, standing fold, auto lock, newborn nest option, narrow frame, travel-system option, deep one-hand recline.

-Cons: small wheels, non-adjustable handle bar, limited car seat options.
+Cons: small wheels, non-adjustable handlebar, limited car seat options.

 Here is my full overview of Cybex Eezy S Twist »